HyperGAN/HyperGAN/README.md

 ### densenet

-Progressive enhancement is disabled for technical reasons.
+Progressive enhancement is enabled by default here too.

 ### resnet